react-navigation/react-navigation.github.io/versioned_docs/version-7.x/drawer-navigator.md

 sidebar_label: Drawer
 ---

-Component that renders a navigation drawer which can be opened and closed via gestures.
+Drawer Navigator renders a navigation drawer on the side of the screen which can be opened and closed via gestures.

 <div style={{ display: 'flex', margin: '16px 0' }}>
   <video playsInline autoPlay muted loop>
     <source src="/assets/navigators/drawer/drawer.mov" />
   </video>
 </div>

+This wraps [`react-native-drawer-layout`](drawer-layout.md).
+If you want to use the tab view without React Navigation integration, use the library directly instead.

 ## Installation